mpacula/COSMOS/docs/source/config.rst

 3. Create SQL Tables and Load Static Files
 __________________________________________

 Once you've configured Cosmos, setting up the SQL database tables is easy.  :term:`Django` also requires you to run the collectstatic command, which moves all the necessary image, css, and javascript files to the static/ directory.
-Just run these two commands for any directory after you've properly configured the environment variables described in step #1.
+Run these two commands after you've configured the database to your liking

 .. code-block:: bash

-   $ cosmos adm syncdb
+   $ cosmos syncdb
-   $ manage collectstatic
+   $ cosmos collectstatic

+If you ever switch to a different database in your :filepath:`~/.cosmos/config.ini`, be sure to run `cosmos syncdb` to recreate your tables.